Shopify/react-native-skia/docs/docs/video.md

     localVideoFile: string;
 }

-// The URL needs to be a local path, we usually use expo-asset for that. export const VideoExample = ({ localVideoFile }: VideoExampleProps) => {
+// The URL needs to be a local path; we usually use expo-asset for that. export const VideoExample = ({ localVideoFile }: VideoExampleProps) => {
   const paused = useSharedValue(false);
   const { width, height } = useWindowDimensions();